axrshz/hayate/README.md

 The benchmark measures prefill latency and throughput, decode step latency and throughput, and peak VRAM for one fixed workload.
 Run `python benchmark.py --help` for controls.

-## Limitations

-- Architecture and weights are specific to Qwen3-4B.
-- Sampling is greedy only.
-- Paged attention is not implemented.
-- Variable-length attention requires PyTorch 2.10.